Robotic Contact Juggling: Introduction

 \subsubsection{Rolling Dynamics}

 Given the acceleration of the hand and the state of the hand and the object, the rolling dynamic equations calculate the acceleration of the object and the contact wrench between the hand and the object.
-In Section~\ref{sec:rolling_dynamics} we combine the rolling kinematics with the Newton-Euler dynamic equations to derive an expression for the rolling dynamics.
-This formulation enforces rolling contact and calculates the required contact wrench, which then can be checked to see if it satisfies normal force constraints (no adhesion) and friction limits.
+In Section~\ref{sec:rolling_dynamics} we combine the rolling kinematics with the Newton-Euler dynamic equations to derive an expression for the rolling dynamics for both hard-contact rolling and soft-contact (pure) rolling.
+This formulation enforces rolling contact and calculates the contact wrench, which then can be checked to see if it satisfies normal force constraints (no adhesion) and friction limits.
 We validate the simulation of rolling dynamics using the analytical solutions of a sphere rolling on a spinning plate.